cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

  - Our critical path delay constraint is `20ns` from all inputs to all outputs as well
  - We have a clock signal named `clk`
-    - Our design must not have any hold time violations with respect to `clk`
+    - There should be setup time violations with respect to `clk` when the period is `20ns`
-    - Our design must not have any setup time violations with respect to `clk` when the period is `20ns`
+    - There should be no hold time violations with respect to `clk`
- - The outputs should have a delay of 0 when being factored into the timing of paths
+ - The output ports have a setup time of 0 (max constraint) and a hold time of 0 (min constraint)
- - The inputs should have a delay of 0 when being factored into the timing of paths
+ - The input ports have clock-to-port propagation delay of 0 (max constraint) and a clock-to-port contamination delay of 0 (min constraint)

 Now use the following steps to synthesize your design and then look at the RTL viewer, technology map viewer, and chip planner.